 We've had two '73 Tiis for about 20 years.
 Neither car has working cold start timer boxes.
 Both have the manual cold start injector bypass button under the dashboard.

 Both cars run well and always start.
 They have been without a timer box for so long I stopped thinking about it.
-But I started to think about it a few years ago as my interest in low voltage electronics increased.

 The first challenge is the circuit board itself.
 Not simple to reproduce.
 The second are the passives on the boards.
 They are very old now and unlikely to have the same electrical characteristics as they did when new.
 Missing labels doesn't help.
 The third challenge is the spade connectors.
 They are intricate and likely unique.
 I spent hours looking online for them and have decided on a couple of paths.
 One is a daughter board.
 The other is to make them myself.
 Bend them out of proper gauge sheet aluminum.
 (Most likely the way I'll go with it.)

 The fourth is that the system is not as simple as it looks.
 There are three primary components - the cold start timer box, the cold start switch, and the injection valve.
 How do they work together?

 More on this project in an upcoming post, as well as the status and views into the test harness..
 Should be fun!